Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Oktober 2024 22.23.33 UTC
+- WIB: Sabtu, 26 Oktober 2024 23.28.16 UTC
-- WITA: Sabtu, 26 Oktober 2024 23.23.33 UTC
+- WITA: Minggu, 27 Oktober 2024 00.28.16 UTC
-- WIT: Minggu, 27 Oktober 2024 00.23.33 UTC
+- WIT: Minggu, 27 Oktober 2024 01.28.16 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: technology
+Kategori: success